Sadhikask/PROJECTS/README.md

-This contains the projects which i have done
+This contains the projects which I have done.